Molly Moon's Incredible Book of Hypnotism: Plot

 Molly Moon, an orphan at Hardwick House Orphanage in Briersville, England, is living a "boring and plain" life with her best friend Rocky Scarlet, another orphan.
 She is described as being plain looking with a large "potato" nose, wobbly knees and green eyes.
 She is usually beaten down upon by Ms. Adderstone, the woman in charge of the orphanage, and Hazel, a snobby orphan girl.
 During school, Molly and Rocky have a fight and Molly storms away to the town library.
 As she walks in, she finds a man yelling at the librarian about a book he ordered, but ignores him.
 While looking in a curious compartment of the restricted section, she finds a book on hypnotism, placed in the wrong section because the "H" was ripped off the spine.
 Intrigued, she steals it and sneaks out of the library.
-She takes it to the orphanage to read it.
+She takes it back with her to the orphanage to read it.

 She fakes being ill so that she can study the book better.
 Curiously, she finds that chapters 7 and 8 ("Voice-Only Hypnosis" and "Long Distance Hypnosis") are missing.
 Not long after her discovery of the book, she learns that Rocky has been adopted and taken to America with his new family.
 Determined to see her friend again, she gains the actual ability to hypnotize from the lessons in her book, first successfully hypnotizing the orphanage dog, Petula.
 Later on, she is able to hypnotize both Ms. Adderstone and their orphanage chef Edna.
 Using her ability, Molly wins a large sum of money from a local talent competition, by hypnotizing the crowd into believing that she is a talented singer and dancer.
 She uses the money to fly to New York City, taking Petula with her.
 Before leaving, she buys a large gold pendulum, where the mysterious professor from the library learns about her, after he bought some anti-hypnosis glasses.
 She also hypnotizes Ms. Adderstone and Edna to be nice to all children.

 Soon after arriving, Molly hypnotizes her way onto Broadway, landing the lead role in a musical called "Stars on Mars".
 However, she steals this part from a real child star, named Davina Nuttel, in the process.
 The show is a roaring success, and catches the attention of a man named Simon Nockman, who has passed himself off as a "professor" of hypnosis, but is truly just a criminal.
 He theorizes Molly must have obtained the book and learned hypnosis, and formulates a plan.
 After one performance of "Stars on Mars", Nockman kidnaps Petula, threatening to kill her if Molly does not comply with his orders, and she cannot hypnotize him because he always wears the anti-hypnotic glasses he bought in Briersville.
 He orders her to use her talents to steal some rare jewels from a bank for him.